isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-article-publishing-presets.md

+---
+title: Create output presets from the Web Editor
+description: Learn how to Create output presets from the Web Editor
+---

 # Create output presets from the Web Editor {#id218CL400JW3}

 Perform the following steps to create output presets for your DITA map: